base-org/web/apps/base-docs/docs/building-with-base/guides/complex-onchain-nfts.md

 }
 ```

 Open the exemplar SVG in a code editor, and using it as an example, build out a function that uses `abi.encodePacked` to build everything from the SVG **except** the actual art.
-That's much to big for one contract, so add stubs instead.
+That's much too big for one contract, so add stubs instead.

 Depending on the tool you used to make the SVG, there may be unneeded extras you can remove from these lines.
 You also **don't** need the items in `<defs>` or `<styles>`.
 You'll take advantage of the flexibility of the format to include those in the pieces returned by the supporting contract.